Undergraduate Admissions

 STEP 2: Complete an Audition or Portfolio Review

 Applicants to College of Visual and Performing Arts programs (with the exception of the School of Art) must successfully complete a discipline-specific audition, portfolio review, and/or interview before acceptance into the major.
-For audition, portfolio review, and interview requirements, click on the program of interest, at left.
+For audition, portfolio review, and interview requirements, choose your program of interest, at left.

-Please note the following important dates for submission of materials/scheduling of audition:
+Please note the following important dates for submission of additional materials or requirements:

 Freshman Applicants